-Confidence can be found in the little things: pulling on your favourite black jumper, leaning your head against a dark car seat, or simply running your hands through your hair without a second thought.
-But when you’re dealing with scalp flakes, these simple moments can be filled with anxiety.
+Confidence often lives in the smallest moments: pulling on your favourite black jumper, leaning back against a dark car seat, or running your hands through your hair without a second thought.
+But when scalp flakes enter the picture, those everyday moments can quietly turn into sources of anxiety.

 -